-Auckland mayoral candidate John Tamihere defends making his 'sieg heil to that' comment
+Auckland mayoral candidate John Tamihere defends making his 'sieg Heil to that' comment

-Auckland mayoral candidate John Tamihere today said he does not regret using the words "sieg heil" during a heated political debate with Phil Goff.
+Auckland mayoral candidate John Tamihere today said he does not regret using the words "sieg Heil" during a heated political debate with Phil Goff.

-"Sieg heil to a guy that acts like Hitler is fair enough in a debate," Tamihere said in a RNZ debate with Goff this morning.
+"Sieg Heil to a guy that acts like Hitler is fair enough in a debate," Tamihere said in a RNZ debate with Goff this morning.

-His latest use of the words follows a mayoral debate in Ponsonby on Tuesday night where Tamihere responded to Goff's comment about enjoying Auckland for its multiculturalism with the words: "I say sieg heil to that."
+His latest use of the words follows a mayoral debate in Ponsonby on Tuesday night where Tamihere responded to Goff's comment about enjoying Auckland for its multiculturalism with the words: "I say sieg Heil to that."

 This morning, Tamihere said he did not regret making the comment.